lakshaycoder01/31JulyLakshayMahajan/README.md

 Another extension that can be made to this is to store this data in mongodb(for large amount of data) or redis cluster for (fast retreival on runtime)

+to run this project first use command `npm i`

 run the project with command `node getData.js`